TERMS AND CONDITIONS OF SUPPLY OF SERVICES FOR BUSINESS CUSTOMERS

 (j) the other party suspends, threatens to suspend, ceases or threatens to cease to carry on, all or substantially the whole of its business;

 (k) the other party’s financial position deteriorates to such an extent that in the Supplier’s opinion the Customer’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy;

 (l) the other party (being an individual) dies or, by reason of illness or incapacity (whether mental or physical), is incapable of managing his own affairs or becomes a patient under any mental health legislation; or

-(m) the Supplier’s contract with the Club is terminated by either the Supplier or the Club or the Supplier’s contract with the Club comes to an end the Supplier will use it’s best endeavours to maintain the service beyond that point.
+(m) In spite of the Supplier’s contract being terminated with the club either by the Supplier or by the Club or the Supplier’s contract with the Club comes to an end the Supplier will use it’s best endeavours to maintain the service beyond that point.

 9.4 Without limiting its other rights or remedies, the Supplier may terminate the Contract with immediate effect by giving written notice to the Customer if the Customer fails to pay any amount due under this Contract on the due date for payment.

 9.5 Without limiting its other rights or remedies, the Supplier may terminate the Contract with immediate effect by giving written notice to the Customer if the customer commits a material breach of its obligations under this Contract and (if such breach is remediable) fails to remedy that breach within 20 Business days after receipt of notice in writing to do so;

 9.6 Without limiting its other rights or remedies, the Supplier may terminate the Contract with immediate effect by giving written notice to the Customer if the Customer provides to the Supplier, or requests that the Supplier creates, any item which contains or refers to any Prohibited Content.